Football hooliganism in Poland: 1970s

 There is no official information about football related violence in the 1970s as any incidents that happened were not reported by the Polish media which was compliant with the policies of the Communist authorities in the People's Republic of Poland.
 Sporadic incidents took place, usually in the streets near to stadiums, near railway stations.
 By the late 1970s there were about ten hooligan firms, mostly connected to Polish First Division clubs.
 Few Polish football fans travelled to away matches.

 The common name for Polish football fans is scarfers (szalikowcy).
 It is unclear when the first scarfers appeared.
 As the number of scarfers grew, the Polish Football Association tried to curb these groups.
 The renowned referee and journalist Grzegorz Aleksandrowicz initiated the so-called "Fan Clubs", but this idea disappeared at the beginning of the 1980s, due to martial law in Poland and Aleksandrowicz's death.

 In the mid-1970s, friendships between some groups began.
-Probably the oldest still active alliance is the one between fans of Śląsk Wrocław and Lechia Gdańsk which dates back to 1977.
+Probably the oldest still active alliance is the one between fans of Polonia Bytom and Arka Gdynia, which dates back to 1974.
 Other alliances, such as that between Legia Warsaw and Zagłębie Sosnowiec and that between Polonia Warsaw and Cracovia date back to the late 1970s.
 Usually, alliances were (and still are) created by firms of clubs that are located a considerable distance from each other.
 Firms of neighbouring clubs, especially in the same city, are in most cases enemies.